July 21, 2010

 The Supreme Court said if the agreement says the arbitrator is to determine if the agreement is enforceable, then under the Federal Arbitration Act (“FAA”), the arbitrator will make that decision and you cannot go to court.
 Justice Scalia wrote for the 5 justices that prevailed saying if the challenge was just to a particular part of the agreement rather than the whole, then a court could decide.
 So if one claimed just part of the agreement was unenforceable a court could decide, but if you claimed the whole agreement was unenforceable the arbitrator got to decide?
 Interesting!

-The lesson for all of us — reinforced — Don’t sign an arbitration agreement unless you are sure you know what you are doing and understand it will probably cost you more to go to arbitration than to court.
+The lesson for all of us — don’t sign an arbitration agreement unless you are sure you know what you are doing.
+Understand that it will probably cost you more to go to arbitration than to court.

 By Gregory S. Cusimano